KotaTakeda/kotatakeda.github.io/index.en.markdown

 ## Research Interests
 My research focuses on applying mathematical tools to analyze complex and chaotic phenomena, utilizing both theoretical and numerical methods.
-In particular, I'm working on **UQ(Uncertainty Quantification)** approaches to mathematical fluid dynamics.
+In particular, I'm working on **UQ(Uncertainty Quantification)** approaches to mathematical fluid mechanics.

 I am also interested in interdisciplinary studies, where I would like to interact with many researchers in different fields by using mathematics.
 <!-- Since I am good at constructing mathematical models and analyzing data, these skills can help to make progress on study in some fields except mathematics. -->